Skip to main content

 Record keeping

-Written records allow a business to demonstrate compliance with requirements to relevant authority .
+Written records enable a business to demonstrate compliance with requirements.

 Some records of product batches and supply can help if a recall is required.
 An up-to-date list of the businesses to which they supply their products, as well as which batches of product have gone where will assist in the event of a recall.